Perkedel/HexagonEngine/Documents/Misc/Data-delay-incident.md

 No drop out that does not give shame.

 Autobot Pro seems like scam because of lack of information required like official Website.

+# We should've been redundant.
+We should not have rely solely on a member.
+Not all time is reliable.

+# I thought we're friends.
+Maybe has lost tolerance? after all abuse he got previously? idk.

+rule is rule, I know.

+But is humanity should be like this: Tolerance meter per hired or life?